dle-79/csc365-final-project/docs/v2_manual_test_results.md

 # Example workflow
 1. Lucas wants to make a meal that feeds 20, but learns he doesn’t have enough ingredients after entering the parameters.
-He is missing garlic, steak and unslated butter.
+He is missing garlic, steak and unsalted butter.
 He then adds the ingredients to his shopping list.

 - Lucas starts by calling POST /fridge/add_to_fridge_fridge_add_ingredients_post
 - Lucas first calls POST/recipes, 20 for servings